serverless/serverless/docs/jaws-json.md

     * `includePaths`: Paths rel to back (dirs or files) to be included in zip.
 Paths included after optimization step.
   * `excludePatterns`: Array of regular expressions rel to back.
 Removed before optimization step.
 If not optimizing, everything in back dir will be included in zip.
 Use this to exclude stuff you don't want in your zip.
 Strings will be passed to `new RegExp()`

-For optimize example for the most popular node modules see [browserify tests](../tests/test-prj/back/lambdas/bundle/browserify)
+For an optimize example using the most popular node modules see [browserify tests](../tests/test-prj/back/lambdas/bundle/browserify)

 For non optimize example see [non optimized tests](../tests/test-prj/back/lambdas/bundle/nonoptimized)